 Dirty fuels: This the word we are using for fuels like petrol and gas.
 These fuels are making climate change happen.
+Companies and people with power are using too much of them.

 Disadvantaged groups: People who are treated unfairly because of the group they belong to or because they don't have much money.
 For example, Black and Brown people, people from an ethnic minority background, working class people, Disabled people, refugees, women, trans people, older people and LGBTQ+ people.